hagenjp/caporaso-lab.github.io/teaching/_sources/courses/2019.01-450/homework_assignments.rst.txt

  * Question 1: 4 points
  * Question 2: 2 points
  * Question 3: 2 points
- * Question 4: 12 points; This is the meat of the assignment, you should answer with 1-2 paragraphs.
+ * Question 4: 12 points; This is the majority of the assignment.
+You should answer with 1-2 paragraphs.
 This is also where we can score you on your process, rather than just on whether you get the correct answer, if you provide sufficient detail.

 .. important::